textcreationpartnership/A03476/README.md

 ##Content Summary##

 #####Front#####
-THE Hollanders Declaration of the affaires of the East INDIES.OR A TRVE RELATION OF THAT WHICH PASSE

 #####Body#####

 1. A TRVE RELATION OF THAT WHICH PASSED IN THE ILANDS OF BANDA, IN the East Indies: In the yeare of our Lord God 1621. and before.